The Royal New South Wales Lancers

 • The changing scope and nature of warfare from trenches in WW1 to the Holocaust and the use of atomic bombs to end WW2 (ACDSEH095 and 107)

-• As alternatives, the Museum can offer two other activities:
+• As an alternative, the Museum can offer another activity:

 The Museum is unusual in being a "living" Museum, located together with the Headquarters of the Royal NSW Lancers which continues today as the premier armoured Regiment in the Australian Army Reserve, located in the fully operational Lancer Barracks.
 Its location makes it an easy one day visit for most schools in the Sydney Metropolitan area.